 Market imperfections provide the rationale for the continued prosperity of MNCs.
 This rationale allows MNCs to make abnormal profits and to reduce risk through diversification.
 Capital market segmentation is a financial market imperfection caused by government constraints and investor perceptions.
-The most important imperfections are a price discrepancy.
+The most important imperfections are (1) asymmetric information: (2) transaction costs; (3) foreign exchange risk; (4) takeover defenses; (5) small-country bias: (6) political risk; and (7) regulatory barriers.

+MNCs with their superior information tries to encash market imperfections.
+They use arbitrage as a means to achieve profit.
+Arbitrage has traditionally been defined as the purchase of securities or commodities on one market for immediate resale on another in order to profit from a price discrepancy.
 However, in recent years arbitrage has been used to describe a broader range of activities.
 Tax arbitrage, for example, involves the shifting of gains or losses from one tax jurisdiction to another in order to profit from differences in tax rates.
 In a broader context, risk arbitrage, or speculation, describes the process that leads to equality of risk-adjusted returns on different securities, unless market imperfections that hinder this adjustment process exist.
 In fact, it is the process of arbitrage that ensures market efficiency.
 MNCs constantly seek opportunities at global level.